wp-plugins/qdiscuss/readme.txt

 == Description ==

 QDiscuss is based on the work of Flarum http://flarum.org, which is a standalone and modern PHP forum script.
 And thanks for the GREAT job of Toby.
 We re-constructed the backend code to make it completely a native plugin for WordPress.
-Flarum and QDiscuss is still at the early development stage, for security reasons, please do not use it in your online product.

 QDiscuss is a modern designed, well-architected, powerful forum plugin that is easy to use,  with which you can easily add a forum to your site and allow your members to start their own conversations.